The Hidden Environmental Cost of Amazon Prime’s Free, Fast Shipping

 Cities are collecting more cardboard from street curbs than ever before.
 “In the last year, we have delivered larger recycling bins to 70% of single-family homes in San Francisco,” said Robert Reed of Recology SF, a San Francisco–based curbside collection company.
 People like the larger bins, he told BuzzFeed News, because they accommodate cardboard boxes from online shopping deliveries.

 Waste Management, which services about 20 million residences in North America, has also seen more cardboard on curbs.
 “We knew there’d be a decline in newsprint, but couldn’t imagine the growth in e-commerce deliveries,” said Brent Bell, vice president of recycling.
-In the gap that newspaper left behind, the company has seen a 20% increase of cardboard for its curbside collection program over the last decade, Bell said.
+In the gap that newspaper left behind, the company has seen a 20% increase in cardboard for its curbside collection program over the last decade, Bell said.

 Bell likes cardboard because it’s a relatively easy material to recycle.
 That is, if the cardboard makes it into the recycling bin.
 “Our next big challenge is an education campaign, showing people how to break down boxes to fit as much as you can.
 When the recycling bin gets full, the leftover is diverted to landfill,” Bell said.